michaelskorin/TennisPlayers/README.md

 To run the project run npm install in the root of the frontend directory, as well as in the root of the backend directory.

-Then, run npm start on both root directories.
+Then, edit the nodemon.json file in the Backend directory and add your own Mongo DB Atlas credentials so that the app correctly connects to a remote mongo db database,and also add a JWT secret string of your choice.

-Finally, edit the nodemon.json file in the Backend directory and add your own Mongo DB Atlas credentials so that the app correctly connects to a remote mongo db database, and also add a JWT secret string of your choice.
+Finally, run npm start on both root directories.